 Maidstone is one of the most popular towns in Kent for advanced driver training for us as a business.
-We already help a number of companies located in the town that want to lower the road risk of their drivers.
+We already help a number of companies and private customers located in the town that want to lower the road risk for themselves or their drivers.

-We cover this location + All of the UK – We come to you for the training:
+We cover Maidstone and all of the UK – We come to you for the training:

 * Forward planning and observation

 * Developing a positive attitude towards safer driving

 * How to become a safer driver on all roads

 * Car or van control (gears, steering, foot controls, signals)